Controller Pattern¶

 def register(self, registry: Celery) -> None:

-def ping(self) -> PingResult:
+async def ping(self) -> PingResultSchema:

-return PingResult(result="pong")
+return PingResultSchema(result="pong")

 Dataclass decorator

-Sync vs Async Handlers¶
+Async HTTP Handlers¶

-def get_user(self, request: AuthenticatedRequest, user_id: int) -> UserSchema:
+async def get_user(self, request: AuthenticatedRequest, user_id: int) -> UserSchema:

-user = self._user_service.get_user_by_id(user_id)
+user = await self._user_use_case.get_user_by_id(user_id=user_id)

 return UserSchema.model_validate(user, from_attributes=True)